Skip to main content

 Considerations and requirements

-• You'll need a Teams or Enterprise license to use this feature
+• You'll need a Teams or Enterprise Automation license to use this feature.

 What is the Audit API?

 The Audit API is one of three Gearset APIs, along with the Automation API and the Reporting API.
-It provides the following information:
+It can provide the following information:

 • Standard deployment information (e.g. who ran the deployment, when they did it, and the deployment status).